 Roofing Maintenance Tips

 Property safety is one of the many reasons why it is important to trim your trees.
-Trees with overgrown, dead, diseased or infested branches pose a risk to your property and your home.
-The risks increase during heavy winds or severe storms, the limbs can fall easily, and cause damage by scratching, gouging or puncturing your roof system.
+Trees with overgrown, dead, diseased, or infested branches pose a risk to your property and your home.
+The risks increase during heavy winds or severe storms because the limbs can fall easily and cause damage by scratching, gouging, or puncturing your roof system.
 Maintaining trimmed trees around your home can help extend the lifespan of your roof.

 Gutters are an integral part of your home.
 Their function is to allow a controlled flow of rainwater to protect the roof, walls, foundation, and landscape of your home.
 If ignored, gutters can turn from a necessity to a costly headache.
-Things like leaves, sticks and other debris can clog your home’s gutters, if not cleaned it can cause roof leaks or water damage in the interior or exterior of your home.
+Things like leaves, sticks, and other debris can clog your home’s gutters; if not cleaned, the gutters can cause roof leaks or water damage in the interior or exterior of your home.
 It is recommended to have gutters cleaned at least twice a year (in spring and fall).
-Most homeowners take it upon themselves to clean the gutters if you decide to do it yourself make sure you are always taking the necessary safety precautions, or you can always call in a professional to get it done.
+Most homeowners take it upon themselves to clean the gutters.
+If you decide to do it yourself make sure you are always taking the necessary safety precautions, or you can always call in a professional to get it done.

 Prevent Roof Algae and Moss

-Sometimes things can appear invisible but it does not mean that there are no problems on your roof, or things may appear to only be an aesthetic problem, for example, things can make your roof appear blotchy and stained with dark blue and green splotches on parts of your roof.
-We are talking about algae or moss on your roof, and it can greatly decrease the life of your roof and can increase the need for a roof replacement sooner than expected.
-They can lead to gutter and shingle damage as well.
+Even if you can’t see any issues on the surface, that doesn’t necessarily mean there aren’t any hidden problems.
+Things that may appear to only be an aesthetic problem, for example, can make your roof appear blotchy and stained with dark blue and green splotches on parts of your roof.
+We are talking about algae or moss on your roof, and it can greatly decrease the life of your roof.
+You may have to get a roof replacement sooner than you expected.
+If left untreated, moss and algae buildup can lead to shingle and gutter damage as well.

 Visual Inspections from the Ground

-If you determine that you need a professional to assist with your roof, call us, Capstone Roofing can do a roof inspection at any time, and if you need to do roofing repairs, or even do a complete roof replacement we are here.
+If you determine that you need a professional to assist with your roof, don’t hesitate to call us!
+Capstone Roofing can do a roof inspection at any time, and if you need to do roofing repairs, or even do a complete roof replacement, we are here.